Cosmic Birefringence from the Atacama Cosmology Telescope Data Release 6: The ACT DR6

 Ref.~\cite{Murphy:2024fna} quantified systematic uncertainties in determining the polarization angles (miscalibration angles, $\alpha_i$) of the $i$th array-band with respect to the sky coordinates.
 They account for possible displacements in lens positions and orientations, and anti-reflection coating thickness and refractive indices using polarization-sensitive ray tracing software.
 The standard deviations of systematic uncertainties per PA are $\sigma_{\alpha_\mathrm{PA4}}=0.09^\circ$, $\sigma_{\alpha_\mathrm{PA5}}=0.09^\circ$, and $\sigma_{\alpha_\mathrm{PA6}}=0.11^\circ$, with polarization angles rotating by less than $0.01^\circ$ within the passbands.
 The frequency dependence of the dichroic detectors' response or any subsequent data processing is not modeled.

 In this paper, we explore three sets of Gaussian priors from this optical model: (1) ``Independent'' ($\Pi^\mathrm{ind}$), where $\alpha_i$ are independent of $i$ with the standard deviations given by $\sigma_{\alpha_\mathrm{PA4}}$, $\sigma_{\alpha_\mathrm{PA5}}$, and $\sigma_{\alpha_\mathrm{PA6}}$; (2) ``Correlated within PA'' ($\Pi^\mathrm{PA}$), where $\rho=90\%$ correlation between bands within the same PA is enforced; and (3) ``Correlated per frequency'' ($\Pi^\nu$), where $\rho=90\%$ correlation between bands observing at the same frequency is enforced.
 This last case is inspired by the hints of a frequency-dependent pattern seen in Figure 9 of Ref.~\cite{ACT:2025fju}, with f090 yielding lower rotation angles than f150 in both PA5 and PA6.
+Priors are visualized in Fig.~\ref{fig:priors}.
 The ACT team expects $\alpha_i$ within the same PA to be highly correlated as they are housed in the same optics tube, sharing all optical components.
 Therefore, the baseline configuration is $\Pi^\mathrm{PA}$, and the other configurations are used to assess the robustness of the results with respect to variations in the choice of priors.
-Priors are visualized in Fig.~\ref{fig:priors}.